Deva (2025 film)

-Deva is a 2025 Indian Hindi-language psychological action thriller film directed by Rosshan Andrrews, and produced by Siddharth Roy Kapur under Roy Kapur Films.
+Deva is a 2025 Indian Hindi-language action thriller film directed by Rosshan Andrrews, and produced by Siddharth Roy Kapur under Roy Kapur Films.
 The film stars Shahid Kapoor, Pooja Hegde and Pavail Gulati.
-It is a remake of Andrrews's own 2013 Malayalam film Mumbai Police, with a different climax borrowed from the 2020 Bengali film Dwitiyo Purush.
+It is adapted from Andrrews's own 2013 Malayalam film Mumbai Police.
 The film follows a violent cop who undergoes a personality change after losing his memory in an accident and has to reinvestigate the murder of a fellow police officer.

 The film was officially announced in May 2023.
 Principal photography began in October 2023 in Mumbai and wrapped by September 2024.
 The film's score was composed by Jakes Bejoy who also composed two songs, while two other songs were composed by Vishal Mishra.
 The cinematography and editing were handled by Amit Roy and A. Sreekar Prasad, respectively.

-Deva was theatrically released on 31 January 2025, to mixed reviews from critics with praise towards Kapoor's performance, the cinematography and editing, but criticism towards the screenplay and climax.
-It had poor box-office returns.
+Deva was theatrically released on 31 January 2025, to mixed reviews from critics with praise towards lead cast performances, the cinematography and editing, but criticism towards the screenplay and climax.